 A Real-Time System for Body Visualization During Whole-Body Motion, 07-R9675Printer Friendly Version

-Approach - The objective of this project is to develop a prototype system that comprises a low-cost, see-through, head-mounted display (HMD), cost-effective web camera, laptop and specially designed software to allow users to view captured video of the body augmented with visual cues in real time as they perform natural motions.
-Software required to capture video and overlay visual cues has been developed using the SwRI-owned Graphics Interface Library (GraIL) software developed on a previous internal research effort.
+Approach - The objective of this project was to develop a prototype system.
+The system comprises a low-cost, see-through head-mounted display (HMD), cost-effective web camera, laptop and specially designed software to allow users to view captured video of the body augmented with visual cues in real time as they perform natural motions.
+Software required to capture video and overlay visual cues was developed using the SwRI Graphics Interface Library (GraIL™) software developed on a previous internal research effort.

-Accomplishments - A system composed of a laptop computer, web video camera and a lightweight HMD has been developed and utilized to allow users to visualize their bodies from an external perspective augmented with visual cues.
+Accomplishments - A system composed of a laptop computer, web video camera and a lightweight HMD was developed and utilized to allow users to visualize their bodies from an external perspective augmented with visual cues.
 The system processes video from a camera and provides an interface for presenting and augmenting the resulting HMD view.
-The system provides static visual indicators that overlay the video.
-Lines, circles, arcs, and a grid can be placed on the video window and adjusted for scale and position to provide cues regarding proper body posture and positioning.
-Using this approach, a proof-of-concept application has been developed allowing participants to work with three predefined shoulder exercise routines.
+The system provides static visual indicators, which overlay the video.
+Lines, circles, arcs, and a grid can be placed on the video window and adjusted for scale and position to provide cues regarding proper body posture/positioning.
+Using this approach, a proof-of-concept application was developed allowing participants to work with three predefined shoulder exercise routines.
 The participant's arm position and average velocity during exercise repetitions are automatically collected and saved to a database.
-The final step in the project will be to use the system with physical rehabilitation patients and evaluate the results.
-The project team is currently seeking a rehabilitation facility where the system can be set up and data collected on shoulder surgery patients.
-One group of patients will use the system during exercises, while a control group will perform the same exercises without the visual cues provided by the system.
-The data from the participants will be analyzed and compared, and a final report on the feasibility and benefits of this approach will be prepared and released.
+The system was set up in a rehabilitation facility where data was collected on shoulder surgery patients to evaluate the basic approach.